 ADDRESSES: You can mail or deliver comments to the U.S. Department of Transportation, Dockets Management Facility, Room PL-401, 400 Seventh Street, SW., Washington, DC 20590-0001.
 You can also submit comments at http://dms.dot.gov.
-Please include the docket numbers that appear in the heading of this document in your submission.
+Please include the docket number that appears in the heading of this document.
 You can examine and copy this document and all comments received at the same Internet address or at the Dockets Management Facility from 9 a.m. to 5 p.m., e.t., Monday through Friday, except Federal holidays.
-If you want us to notify you that we
+If you want us to notify you that we received your comments, please include a self-addressed, stamped envelope or postcard.